enrir/MadasDataVizProj/README.md

 # MadasDataVizProj
-Personal porject for the course in Data Viz with Professor Schifanella at Madas - 2017/2018
+Personal project for the course in Data Viz with Professor Schifanella at Madas - 2017/2018